What is the Chocolate Bhutlah?

-Just how hot a Chocolate Bhutlah is is up for debate, but there’s no questioning that it’s among the hottest peppers in the world.
+Just how hot a Chocolate Bhutlah is is up for debate, but there’s no questioning it’s among the hottest peppers in the world (roughly 2,000,000 Scoville heat units or SHU.)
 Some even argue this hybrid chili is even hotter than the Carolina Reaper.
-But in the world of “world records”, stability is key and the Chocolate Bhutlah is likely generations away from having an official shot at a top spot.
-Still, extreme eaters know this is one wicked hot pepper, and it’s readily sought out for its sweet earthiness and quick (and dangerous) bite.
+But in the world of “world records,” stability is key, and the Chocolate Bhutlah is likely generations away from having an official shot at a top spot.
+Still, extreme eaters know this is one wicked hot pepper, and it’s sought for its sweet earthiness and quick (and dangerous) bite.

 How hot is the Chocolate Bhutlah?

-While a range of heat (typical for chilies) has not been established, the Chocolate Bhutlah tops out at around 2,000,000 Scoville heat units (SHU).
+While a range of heat has not been established, the Chocolate Bhutlah tops out at around 2,000,000 Scoville heat units (SHU).
+We give it a floor of 1,500,000 SHU here, but again – that’s officially undetermined.
 That’s hot.
 Real hot.
-And it’s known for a quick heat, so it hits fast making it seem even hotter.
-Against our jalapeño reference point, the Chocolate Bhutlah is at maximum 800 times hotter than a jalapeño.
+And it’s known for a quick heat, so it hits fast, making it seem even hotter.
+Against our jalapeño reference point, the Chocolate Bhutlah ranges from approximately 187 to 800 times hotter than a jalapeño.

 Where can you buy Chocolate Bhutlah?